trinsic-id/issuer-reference-app/README.md

 - Receive a business card!

-- If you are on iOS, you can also use the Streetcred Identity Agent to connect with others and send verified email and phone number between each other.
+- If you are on iOS, you can also use the Streetcred Identity Agent to connect with others and send verified email and phone number between each other